Comparison · 9 min read

 Choose OptiSigns if you want the widest app and integration marketplace, proof-of-play reporting and approval workflows, and the flexibility to run signage on cheap Fire TV or Raspberry Pi devices you already have — and you have the resources to install and manage a player app on each screen.

-Choose ChannelOS if you want a screen live in minutes with no app on the TV, an AI-drafted show instead of a blank editor, and one live board where an edit airs everywhere at once.
-Your first screen is free, so the cheapest way to decide is to pair one and see.
+Choose ChannelOS if you want a screen live in minutes, an AI-drafted show instead of a blank editor, and one live board where an edit airs everywhere at once.
+Your first screen is free.
+The test: describe your board in one sentence and see whether what comes back is close enough to edit rather than restart.
+If you would rather assemble it from apps and widgets, OptiSigns is deeper and you should buy that.

 Frequently asked questions